vedph/pythia/docs/example-ac.md

 ],
 ```

 We are thus collecting metadata for documents from two different sources: the document itself (from its TEI header), and an independent CSV file.

-Pythia also provides an XSLX attribute parser, but here the conversion from the original Excel files has already been done by the pseudonymizer tool, which is also in charge of ensuring that metadata are uniform and valid.
+>Pythia also provides an XSLX (Excel) attribute parser, but here the conversion from the original Excel files has already been done by the pseudonymizer tool, which is also in charge of ensuring that metadata are uniform and valid.

 (4) **document sort key builder**: the standard sort key builder (`doc-sortkey-builder.standard`) is fine.
 It sorts documents by author (which for these documents is always empty), title, and date.